dkcwd/dkcwd-zf2-munee/README.md

 ### If you have a Zf2 project set up which you can use ###

-1. Go to your main ZF2 application `composer.json` file and add `"dkcwd/dkcwd-zf2-munee": "*"` making sure your `"minimum-stability"` setting is set to `"dev"` so as an example, assuming no other requirements are meant to be specified your composer.json file, the composer.json file would look like this:
+1. Go to your main ZF2 application `composer.json` file and add `"dkcwd/dkcwd-zf2-munee": "*"` making sure your `"minimum-stability"` setting is set to `"dev"` so as an example, if you are using the [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication) and if no other requirements are meant to be specified your main composer.json file, the composer.json file should be updated to look like this:

 		{
 			"name": "zendframework/skeleton-application",